paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-32a-colorado-river-basin-salinity-control.md

 Subsec. (c).
 Pub.
 L. 96–336, § 2, included replacement water studies covering reject stream from the Colorado River waters used for the mitigation of fish and wildlife habitat losses.

+#### Short Title of 2024 Amendment
+Pub.
+L. 118–183, § 1, Dec.
+23, 2024, 138 Stat.
+2625, provided that: “This Act [amending [section 1595 of this title](./chapter-32a-colorado-river-basin-salinity-control.md#section-1595)] may be cited as the ‘Colorado River Salinity Control Fix Act’.”

 #### Short Title
 Pub.
 L. 93–320, § 1, June 24, 1974, 88 Stat.
 266, provided: “That this Act [enacting this chapter and amending sections 620d and 1543 of this title] may be cited as the ‘Colorado River Basin Salinity Control Act’.”